Turing patterns on non-fluctuating surfaces under mechanical stresses: Introduction

 However, Bullara et al. have suggested that the cell movement may not be indispensable for the formation of the Turing pattern in zebrafish \cite{Bullara-Decker-NatCom2015}.
 A notable distinction emerges when comparing their mathematical modeling to the RD equation of Turing, despite the shared conceptual foundation of "local enhancement and long-range inhibition."
 Indeed, the chemical substances, typically described by $u$ and $v$, were identified as pigments in zebrafish pattern \cite{Nakamasu-etal-PNAS2009,Mahalwar-etal-Science2014,Yamanaka-etal-PNAS2014,Sawada-etal-GCell2018}.
-Pigment cells are regarded as discrete entities, with their creation (or exchange) and annihilation occurring at a fixed position, despite experimental observations of slight movement of pigment cells \cite{Yamanaka-etal-PNAS2014,Sawada-etal-GCell2018}.
-Therefore, when modeling TP phenomena numerically on non-fluctuating, or fixed, lattices, it is rational to employ the same strategy as in the fluctuating surfaces in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025}.
+Pigment cells are regarded as discrete entities, created, exchanged and annihilated at a fixed position, despite some movement being observed \cite{Yamanaka-etal-PNAS2014,Sawada-etal-GCell2018}.
+Therefore, it is of considerable interest to investigate whether TPs can be identified as well-defined objects on non-fluctuating (fixed) lattices using the same methodology, including entropy calculations, that has been applied to fluctuating membranes in Refs. \cite{Diguet-etal-PRE2024,FKato-SM2025}.
+Although entropy can be readily evaluated for fluctuating lattices, its evaluation on non-fluctuating lattices remains challenging.
+Since entropy is closely associated with the relaxation of IDOF, which governs the orientation of TPs, the inability to evaluate entropy on non-fluctuating lattices would preclude establishing the relationship between TPs and IDOF relaxation.